 The NT Labor government promised ethics and integrity.
 It imported ‘experts’ from the south to head our Environmental Protection Authority and Planning Commission without really consulting with or considering the skills and knowledge of local people.
 This has seriously affected the morale of locally-grown knowledge-sharers.

 Developing the North remains a very contentious white papered process of offering incentives to foreign corporations while being aware that local small businesses and rural residents are denied the right to participate openly and fairly in the process.
-Helping small, local business to remain ethical while making reasonable incomes appears to have been left in the ‘too hard’ basket.
+Helping small, local businesses to remain ethical while making reasonable incomes appears to have been left in the ‘too hard’ basket.

 Our groundwater resources are threatened by conservative governments cutting ‘red tape’ to make business easier for export (and import) marketeers.
 Property speculators and live cattle export proponents with water licences have the right to consume and sell groundwater to the extent of their (over)-allocations.

-The Rural Residents’ Rights Group is a strong voice for rural rights in the NT and will go where no one person has gone before.
-RRRG will explore new universes and keep ecological principles at the forefront of development.
+The Rural Residents’ Rights Group is a strong voice for rural rights in the NT – keeping ecological principles at the forefront of development.
 Our members and supporters use a precautionary approach to protect our natural resources from inappropriate development.

 We rely on independent thinking to keep our community-supported voices and actions strong – to set our own checks and balances for our publicly-funded politicians to be guided by.